Eric Allen: NFL career statistics

+Post-NFL career

 Television career

 Allen joined ESPN in August 2002 as an NFL studio analyst.
 Allen primarily appears on ESPN's "Sportscenter" as an NFL analyst.

 Allen has had appearances as a college football analyst on the Pac-12 Networks football shows, as well as for the station's flagship show "Sports Report" as a football analyst.

 Coaching career

 On December 19, 2018, Allen was named defensive backs coach for the San Diego Fleet of the Alliance of American Football.

+Personal life

+He now lives in San Diego, California with his wife Lynn Allen, with whom he has four children.